xumingming/storm-wiki/Clojure-DSL.md

 #### Parameterized bolts

-Many times, however, you want to parameterize your bolts with other arguments.
+Many times you want to parameterize your bolts with other arguments.
 For example, let's say you wanted to have a bolt that appends a suffix to every input string it receives, and you want that suffix to be set at runtime.
 You do this with `defbolt` by including a `:params` option in the option map, like so:

 ```clojure
 (defbolt suffix-appender ["word"] {:params [suffix]}